 While at first glance, bars may seem like an expensive option for just a little bit of product, shampoo and conditioner bars are actually super concentrated and can last just as long as a bottle of liquid shampoo or conditioner.
 Often, bars do not contain much water, if any at all.
 So, instead of going by the visual size, check the product description for how many uses you can get out of each bar!

-There are a couple of different methods for using shampoo bars.
+There are a couple of different methods for using zero waste shampoo bars.

 - You can rub the shampoo bar on your hand until you get sudsy looking soap and then apply that on your hair.